santeri0200/FlashForge/README.md

 [USER STORIES](https://github.com/users/santeri0200/projects/4)

 ## Running the project
+Run the project with `sh run_setup.sh`.
+The script uses database `ohtu` which is the same as the default used without `.env`-file.

+or

 1. Run your Postgresql service.
 2. Create a database with `createdb`.
 The default used by the project is `ohtu`.
 > You can combine these to `createdb ohtu`.